 This tip (12861) applies to Windows 7, 8, and 10.

-Discover MoreDeleting a library can be done with a couple of mouse clicks.
-And even though you delete the library, the folders and ...
+Discover MoreCreating a library can be done with just a couple of clicks.
+Although it appears that libraries have some issues, you can ...

 Discover MoreThere are currently no comments for this tip.
 (Be the first to leave your comment—just use the simple form above!)